mickenordin/nextcloud-db/proxysql/compose/README.md

 Important notes regarding ProxySQL query rules:

 * Query rules are processed as ordered by `rule_id`.
 * Only rules that have `active=1` are processed.
-Because query rules is a very powerful tool and if it’s misconfigured, it can lead to difficult debugging, by default active is 0.
-You should double check rules regexes before enabling them.
+Because query rules is a very powerful tool and if it’s misconfigured, it can lead to difficult debugging, by default `active=0`.
+You should double check rules RegExes before enabling them.
-* Pay a lot of attention to regex to avoid some rules matching what they shouldn’t.
+* Pay a lot of attention to RegEx to avoid some rules matching what they shouldn’t.
 * The `apply=1` means that no further rules are checked if there is a match.
 With `apply=0`, we can make rule chaining.

 In this example, we would like to have a specific SELECT query to always hit the single-writer node (hostgroup 10).
-Ideally, we would want to process this SELECT query right before the wildcard SELECT (rule 200).
-Therefore, we will add a new rule with ID 150 using the following statement:
+Ideally, we would want to process this SELECT query before the wildcard SELECT (rule 200).
+Hence, we will add a new rule with ID 150 using the following statement:

 ```sql
 ProxySQL> INSERT INTO mysql_query_rules (rule_id,match_pattern,active,apply,destination_hostgroup) VALUES (150,'^ SELECT session FROM active_users',1,1,10);